ork-labs/ork/docs/ROADMAP.md

 ### **Objective**

-With a feature-complete and testable platform, this final phase implements advanced security controls focused on hardening the workload execution environment and securing the module supply chain, preparing GXO for high-security production deployments.
+With a feature-complete and testable platform, this final phase implements advanced security controls focused on hardening the workload execution environment and securing the module supply chain, preparing ORK for high-security production deployments.

 ### **Rationale**

 A secure platform requires defense in depth.
 While Phase 3 secured the "front door" (the control plane), this phase builds the "internal walls" by isolating workloads from each other and the host system using OS-level sandboxing.
 It also secures the "supply chain" by ensuring that only trusted, verified modules can be executed, preventing the introduction of malicious code into the platform.
-These capabilities are essential for earning the trust of security teams and for operating GXO with a least-privilege security posture.
+These capabilities are essential for earning the trust of security teams and for operating ORK with a least-privilege security posture.

 ---